Gotha01/AssociAction/README.md

 ---
 ## Description

-### Associ'Action vous ouvre les portes d'une agora virtuelle, d'un marché dynamique des associations, vous permettant de découvrir, adhérer et profiter des services proposés par une multitude d'organisations.
-Interagissez, partagez des expériences et contribuez activement à la vie associative de votre communauté.
----
+### Associ'Action opens the doors to a virtual agora, a dynamic marketplace for associations, enabling you to discover, join and benefit from the services offered by a multitude of organizations.
+Interact, share experiences and actively contribute to the associative life of your community.

-## Sommaire
+## Summary

 [**Overall operation**](#Overall-operation)